datawire/libk8s/README.md

  2. Run `go run github.com/datawire/libk8s/cmd/fix-go.mod` to
     downgrade anything that `k8s.io/client-go` wants to use an older version of.
- 3. Run `go mod tidy` again to bring everything back in to alignment.
+ 3. Run `go mod tidy` to bring everything back in to alignment.

 ### Upgrading/downgrading libk8s